bengooner/CM2010-Galacticos/README.md

 Championship Manager 2010 Cheat Table

-For use with Cheat Engine
+.CT for use with Cheat Engine

+.amt for use with ArtMoney

 You need to reattach the table, keeping the address list when restarting the game while the table is open